happy-turtle/oit-unity/README.md

 ## Notes

-- Other platforms than Windows might not work as expected as this is using more unconventional HLSL features.
+- Other platforms than Windows might not work as expected as this is using more unconventianol HLSL features.
 [Let me know of your experience](https://github.com/happy-turtle/oit-unity/discussions) and if you got this running on different platforms.
 - Note that this project currently does **not** include implementations for the Universal Render-Pipeline and the High-Definition Render-Pipeline.

 ## References